PixelCodeDev/DumbGPT/README.md

-# DumbGPT - The stupid AI chatbot
+# DumbGPT - The stupid AI chatbot (BY MIDDLE TEXT)

 DumbGPT is the ultimate AI chatbot that does everything *except* answer your questions correctly.
 Based on Google's Gemini, this AI takes absurdity to the next level with its chaotic answers.
 And if that's not enough, **Brainrot Mode** cranks up the nonsense to literal brain melting 💀.